Does Anointing of the Sick

 Who Can Receive This Sacrament

-To receive all the fantastic grace this sacrament does give to help move our souls to Life, it must be administered properly.
+Like I said, to receive all the fantastic grace this sacrament does give, which can be a lot, to help move our souls to Life, it must be administered properly.
+To ensure proper reception of this sacrament, the Church has established laws tell us who can and can NOT receive.

-For someone to receive this sacrament they must possess ALL of the follow:
+Let’s start with who can receive this sacrament.
+They must possess ALL of the follow:

 - be alive,